oracle-devrel/oci-oke-virtual-nodes/README.md

 ```

 # Prerequisites
-Here are the following requirement to use this repository:
 - You have an Oracle Cloud Infrastructure (OCI) account.
-Get started with Oracle Cloud Infrastructure today with our [Oracle Cloud Free Trial](https://www.oracle.com/cloud/free/)
+Get started with Oracle Cloud Infrastructure today with our [Oracle Cloud Free Trial](https://www.oracle.com/cloud/free/).
 - A Kubernetes cluster is created with Oracle Container Engine for Kubernetes (OKE).
-For more information, refer to [Creating Kubernetes Clusters](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingclusterusingoke.htm)
+For more information, refer to [Creating Kubernetes Clusters](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingclusterusingoke.htm).
 - The Kubeconfig file is configured to access the Kubernetes cluster.
-For more information, refer to [Accessing a Cluster Using Kubectl](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengaccessingclusterkubectl.htm)
+For more information, refer to [Accessing a Cluster Using Kubectl](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengaccessingclusterkubectl.htm).

 ## Notes/Issues
 * Nothing at this time